elcinibisoglu/elcinibisoglu/README.md

 - 👋 Hi, I’m @elcinibisoglu
-- 👩‍💻 I'm working as a software engineer at MAN Truck and Bus, in Turkey.
+- 👩‍💻 I'm working as a software engineer and system responsible at MAN Truck and Bus, in Turkey.
+     I am one of the responsible of the instrument cluster in Powertrain Team.
+Also, I worked as both a body integration engineer and software developer for door, ramp, and lift systems in the Body Team.
 - 👩‍🎓 I received my bachelor degree in Electrical and Electronics Engineering from University of TED, in 2019.
      Currently, I am an MSc student at Istanbul Technical University (ITU).
 - 👀 My research interests are deep learning, machine learning and autonomous vehicles.